Lentils with Dumplings (Easy One-Pot Comfort Food)

 - 1 bay leaf

-- squeeze of lemon juice, for brightness (optional)
+- Squeeze of fresh lemon juice for brightness (optional)

 - 1 cup all-purpose flour